 Mercer County Horn Carver William Dunwoody’s Personal Horn ©

 An Odd Horn: Of the 30-plus Mercer County horns the author has seen, none looked like the auction horn.
-Its unusually sparce artwork, when studied closely, suggests it was the carver's personal horn.
+Its unusually sparce but oversized artwork, when studied closely, suggests it was the carver's personal horn.
 The primary Mercer County carver was William Dunwoody [1], and he usually signed his horns with his two initials but occasionally his full name.
-The auction horn had his initials in LARGE, PROMINENT letters with the date "1843" underneath as seen in Figure No.2 below.
+The auction horn had his initials in large, prominent letters with the date "1843" underneath as seen in Figure No.2 below.
 No other known Mercer County horn displayed his initials so boldly or devoted so much of the horn’s surface to them, as if they were the centerpiece on the horn.
-In addition, there was no other owner's name or initials on the horn, only the traditional Masonic "square & compass" symbol on the opposite side that appears on most Mercer County horns.
-The boldness of the carver’s initials, their placement as a major decorative element filling one side of the horn, and the absence of another owner’s name or initials, strongly suggested the horn was the carver's personal horn.
+In addition, there was no other owner's name or initials on the horn, only the traditional Masonic "square & compass" symbol on the opposite side that often appears on Mercer County horns.
+The boldness of the carver’s initials, their placement as a major decorative element filling one side of the horn, and the absence of another man’s name or initials, strongly suggests the horn was the carver's personal horn.
 It was not the fanciest horn he ever made, but it had the largest and most prominent initials of any known Mercer County horn, and it lacked any other owner’s initials or name.
-The only other decoration was the traditional Masonic square & compass on the horn’s opposite side.
+The only other decoration was the traditional Masonic square & compass that filled the horn’s opposite side.

-Figure No.2: Perhaps the most important detail on the horn is its very large signature, or initials, with the date “1843” underneath.
-The “W D” stands for William Dunwoody, the primary carver of Mercer County horns, and its exceptional size, with no other initials or name on the horn, strong suggests the horn belonged to William Dunwoody himself.
+Figure No.2: Perhaps the most important detail on this horn is its very large signature, or initials, with the date “1843” underneath.
+The “W D” stands for William Dunwoody, the primary carver of Mercer County horns.
+The initials’ exceptional size, with no other initials or name on the horn, strongly suggests the horn belonged to William Dunwoody himself.
 Polychrome/stain is visible in the scrolls above the initials and date.
 A detail of possible significance is the use of seven (7) small nails to attach the butt plug, since seven plug nails were used on a number of other Mercer County horns as well.
+This horn is typical of most Mercer County horns with its simple spout ring and bulbous butt plug with integral nose button.

 Decoration: The new horn has typical but limited Mercer County details.
-The large “W D” initials and “1843” date have faint working lines above/below them like other Mercer County horns.
-Polychroming occurs on the leafy vines, large scrolls, and pineapple-like figure in the Masonic emblem’s circular border seen in Figure No.7, similar to polychroming on other horns.
-The border’s working line is a 3-5/8” diameter incised circle cut by a compass around the Masonic square & compass.
-Perhaps the artwork’s most intriguing details are its six evenly spaced, small circles just inside the circular border seen in Figures No.3, 4, and 5 below, that make the larger Masonic figure look like a clock face.
-Starting with the small circle at the 9 o’clock position [left side in Figure No.3] and reading clockwise, the numbers are: 6-1-2-3-9, undoubtedly with a Masonic meaning for the owner.
+The large “W D” initials and “1843” date have faint working lines above/below them similar to other Mercer County horns.
+Polychroming occurs on the leafy vines, large scrolls, and pineapple-like figure in the Masonic emblem’s border seen in Figure No.7, similar to polychroming on other horns.
+A large 3-5/8” diameter circle frames the Masonic square & compass shown in segments in Figures No.3, No.4, and No.5 below.
+The carving’s most intriguing details are its six evenly spaced, small circles just inside the square & compass’s circular border highlighted in Figures No.3, 4, and 5 that make the larger Masonic figure look like a clock face.
+Starting with the small circle at the 9 o’clock position [left side in Figure No.3] and reading clockwise, the numbers are: 6-1-2-3-9, undoubtedly with a Masonic meaning for the owner while indecipherable for the reader.

 Figure No.3: The large Masonic cartouche with square & compass fills one side of the horn.
 On its left side are two small circles with numbers and a bottom circle with a man’s face/bust.